mattlusty/bc-horiseon/README.md

 - (... because the \<h3\> headings in \<aside\> have skipped the \<h2\> - ie this \<h3\> has no \<h2\> in its ancestor hierarchy)
 - Or is it acceptable to skip to \<h3\> because \<aside\> is less important than \<main\>?

+4. Does it go against semantic philosophy to use bootstrap-like classes to add styles to HTML elements...

+- ie the CSS .float-left class

 ## Git commit history

 Please could you provide any feedback on how I have handled my git flow, commit patterns, commit messages, pulling and pushing to and from main etc?
 Thanks :)